-If a Department office is located in a government building affected by a lapse in appropriations, the facility may become unsupported.
+If a Department office is located in a government building affected by a lapse in appropriations, the facility may be closed or inaccessible.
 The continuance of operations in such instances will be treated on a case-by-case basis by the Office of the Under Secretary for Management.